ponvel-i2i/documentation/source/index.md

-email | The email of the new person ancestry | The ancestry of the new person religion | The religion of the new person langulage | The language of the new person
+email | The email of the new person ancestry | The ancestry of the new person religion | The religion of the new person language | The language of the new person

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.